Minnesota Secretary Of State LLC: Everything You Need to Know

 You can visit the secretary of state site to find answers to many commonly asked questions about LLCs and other business structures in the state.
 You might also want to call the office during business hours if you prefer to speak to someone over the phone.
 By submitting necessary forms and fees, you ensure your business remains active and in compliance.

 If you need help with an LLC in Minnesota or another state, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.